 ABOUT THE PROJECT

-Brymbo Heritage Project is being driven by local people who are passionate about conserving and celebrating Brymbo’s industrial heritage.
-Together we are Brymbo Heritage Group (BHG), a voluntary group that was set up in the 1990s.
-Our group has grown considerably since then, and it has developed a vision for the remains of the former iron and steelworks and fossil forest area to play a major role in the area’s ongoing regeneration.
+Brymbo Heritage Project is being driven by local people who are passionate about conserving and celebrating Brymbo’s natural and industrial heritage.
+Together we are Brymbo Heritage Trust (BHT), a voluntary organisation (and since 2017 a registered charity) that was set up in the 1990s.
+We’ve grown considerably since then, and have developed a strong vision for the remains of the former iron and steelworks and fossil forest area to play a major role in the area’s ongoing regeneration.

 In 2013 we were successful in obtaining a grant from the Heritage Lottery Fund for £97,500 to run an exciting project – Brymbo’s Heritage Renaissance: Building the Momentum – allowing us to bring paid personnel along with us to help turn our vision into a reality.

-The Heritage Renaissance project has been a crucial first stage in the long term phased development of the former iron and steelworks and fossil forest area into visitor attraction, learning centre and small business hub.
+The Heritage Renaissance project was the crucial first stage in the long term phased development of the former iron and steelworks and fossil forest area into visitor attraction, learning centre and small business hub.

-The project celebrates Brymbo’s rich (and internationally significant) heritage, and this initial work has been concerned with re-connecting the local community with the space so they can help re-vision and deliver its future.
+The project celebrated Brymbo’s rich (and internationally significant) heritage, and helped to reconnect the local community with the space so they can help re-vision and deliver its future.
 The eventual restoration and reuse of the buildings, along with new buildings to help uncover and interpret our 300 million year old fossilised trees will help bring much needed regeneration to the area together with learning, employment and recreation opportunities.

-- Recording and publishing oral histories linked to our industrial and social past
+- Recorded and published oral histories linked to our industrial and social past

-- Producing education resources for schools and working with them to deliver their curriculum
+- Produced education resources for schools and working with them to deliver their curriculum

-- Developing a programme of events and activities to engage and benefit the community
+- Developed a programme of events and activities to engage and benefit the community

-- Digitising and cataloguing documents, photographs and various artefacts
+- Digitised and catalogued documents, photographs and various artefacts

-- Building, training and managing a team of volunteers
+- Built, trained and managed an ever growing team of volunteers

-- Developing a website and social media presence to support all aspects of the project
+- Developed our initial website and social media presence to support all aspects of the project

-- Developing a masterplan for the phased physical development of the site
+- Developed a masterplan for the phased physical development of the site

 In late 2015 we also secured £33,000 from the People’s Health Trust (the charitable trust arm of the UK Health Lottery) to further develop our work with volunteers through to the end of 2017.
-This work is being managed by our Heritage Horizons Project Officer Liz Mann – contact her via email@example.com or on 0800 772 0981.
+This work helped us reach more people to become volunteers, especially those less likely to get involved.

-In March 2017 we secured £1,996,482.71 from the BIG Lottery’s Create Your Space programme to deliver a 7 year programme that will see many ex-industrial sites in and around Brymbo benefit from reuse – as open space, as walks, as places to meet and enjoy the outdoors.
-We’ve called this project ‘Roots to Shoots’ and by the end of 2017 we’re aiming to outline the way it will as part of this website.
-In the meantime there are a series of events being planned over the summer and autumn of 2017 to explain more and help people to get involved in making good things happen.
+In March 2017 we secured £1,996,482 from the BIG Lottery’s Create Your Space programme to deliver a 7 year programme that will see many ex-industrial sites in and around Brymbo benefit from reuse – as open space, as walks, as places to meet and enjoy the outdoors.
+We’ve called this project ‘Roots to Shoots’ and during 2017 and 2018 we’ve made progress in engaging people to work with us to bring these spaces back to life.

 Master Plan – Full doc – Sept 2015 (produced by the Prince’s Regeneration Trust)